 Back when I lived in Seattle, a speaker opened his talk with, “I’m sure you’d rather be outside on this beautiful day when we’re not having rain for a change.”
 Suddenly everyone’s focus shifted from the speaker (who was pretty good, by the way) to a rare view of Mount Rainier.

-If you attend business events, you probably know this opening isn’t unusual.
-Even established, high-profile business people are reluctant to claim their bragging rights.
+If you attend business events, you probably know this one-sentence opening isn’t unusual.
+Even established, high-profile business people are reluctant to promote their personal brand.
 They’ve been brought up with sayings like:

 “The nail that stands out gets hammered down.”